ScriptKiddie404/node01-todo-interactive-console/README.md

 To generate the interactive menus, "inquirer" has been used, which is responsible for adding interactivity to the console applications.

+To generate unique id's, we use uuid library.

 ## Installation.

 It is only necessary to install the list of dependencies, for this it is enough to run in terminal: